 As for comfort, the Cadence has padded shoulder straps, a ridged back panel for maximum ventilation and two additional straps too.
 The sternum strap is a good idea and works well, although I found the hip straps to be in the way.
 It's rather long so I clipped it together behind me as I rode, but it went under my seat and I couldn't stand up on the bike without getting entangled with the seat.
 I guess you can just tie a knot and get it out of the way if it's not in use.

-The other sort-of issue I had with the bags were the closure straps at the top: the velcro patches are not firm enough to hold the the top of the bag folded without the straps but the straps are a bit fiddly to adjust.
+The other sort-of issue I had with the bags was the closure straps at the top: the velcro patches are not firm enough to hold the top of the bag folded without the straps but the straps are a bit fiddly to adjust.

 On the upside, the Cadence's bright colours help other road users identify you from behind and there is also a little loop at the bottom of the bag where you can attach an additional blinker to make you even more luminous than usual.